fellesverkstedet/gcc-laserpro-driver/worklog.md

 Job started but showed PCL command error, then HPGL command error.
 After 10 seconds the head moved but the laser was seemingly not fireing

+Sending the file from within fabmodules also works as expected

 TODO:

-* Test fabmodules with existing driver+printer.
-Not possible, requires Universal or Epilog access?
-* Copy universal driver as is
-* Attempt to send .uni to printer?
+* Add skeleton .gcc driver, based on existing epi
 * Modify driver according to spec
-* Test
+* Test test test

 * Video of a first cutting job
 * Add end-to-end automated tests.
 Input=dxf file, output=.gcc.
 Initially Simple geometric shapes

+Later:

+* Test fabmodules with existing driver+printer.
+Not possible, requires Universal or Epilog access?